 Medications, prescriptions and vitamins are an important part of our health routines.
 They support the maintenance of health conditions and promote wellness.
-But used in the wrong way, by the wrong person or in the wrong amount, medications can be harmful leading to injury and death.
+Used in the wrong way, by the wrong person or in the wrong amount, medications can be harmful leading to injury and death.
 Poison centers treat accidental and intentional medication - related toxic exposures every day.
-Learn more about the medications in your home and how to store and dispose of them safely to keep your family safe.
+Learn more about the medications in your home and how to use, store and dispose of them safely to keep your family safe.

 Safe Medicine Storage

 Medication Safety and Children